FreeCAD/FPA/_programs/blog_content.md

 - Submitted posts must be at least 2000 words in length.
 - Published posts will have a byline identifying the author (may use forum handle or another alias)

+If you are interested in writing blog contents for the FreeCAD blog, drop us a mail at fpa@freecad.org Please note that we will only accept original FreeCAD-related content, and will not participate in any link exchange scheme or any other kind of commercial or sponsored content.

 *Added on 2022.12.07*